Jason Walters

 Jason Walters or Jamal (born 6 March 1985) is a Dutch citizen who was sentenced to fifteen years in prison on charges related to Islamic terrorism.

 Early life

 Jason Walters was born on 6 March 1985 to an American soldier based in the Netherlands and a Dutch woman.
-His neighbors stated that he was pro-American when he was adolescent.
+His neighbors stated that he was pro-American as an adolescent.

 Walters converted to Islam at 16 (some sources say 13) and later adopted the name Abu Mujahied Amrik.
-His mother, recently divorced, and with two younger daughters at home, felt increasingly unsafe finally fleeing to a woman's shelter.
+His mother, recently divorced, and with two younger daughters at home, felt increasingly unsafe, finally fleeing to a woman's shelter.

 His talk about jihad against the non-believers caused his mosque to ban him and his brother, Jermaine Walters, and notify the authorities.

 Walters has made at least one visit to Pakistan and possibly to Afghanistan where it is alleged he has received training at a terrorist training camp, and in 2003, Walters wrote a farewell letter to his mother.